Playing for Social Change: Are you Game?

 Across the globe, people and organizations have become more conscious about a responsible and sustainable existence.
 Whether it is environmental change, racial discrimination, or healthcare issues social media is abuzz with influencers and even brands who are rallying behind a cause and going beyond tokenism to advocate meaningful change.

-It comes as no surprise that game development companies are leveraging these powerful themes to blend their games with social change.
+It comes as no surprise that game development and gamification companies are leveraging social change as a powerful theme to weave into their latest products.
 Topics such as diversity & inclusion, building self-esteem, mental health, and environmental consciousness are much more effective when presented with a gaming wrapper.
 Such games can pose diverse and increasingly complex scenarios where learners can apply themselves.
 Games for social change can also let futuristic or alternate scenarios play out so that players can put the repercussions of their actions into context.
 For example, take a game that addresses growing environmental issues and climate change, where you are the decision maker for climate policies.
 This causes the player to widen their perspectives and gives them actual options to weigh instead of opting for a black and white answer.
 It can ensure the player is better informed about how climate change affects a general population from large businesses to the children playing in our backyards.
 The more realistic the game dynamics and scenarios, the greater the chances of getting people to empathize with a demographic and urge them to seek newer and better solutions for today’s and tomorrow’s problems.

 What’s next for gaming for social change?